wbailey/wbailey.github.io/source/_posts/2014-01-17-the-supportive-interview.markdown

 there waiting for an answer and not hearing back.
 It is a terrible experience so don't put candidates through this and just let them know.
 They'll thank you for it and most likely they will share they had a good experience interviewing with you with their friends.
-Remember, it is a small world out there in technology so pay it forward..
+Remember, it is a small world out there in technology so pay it forward.